Blandaren123/Django.P4/README.md

 5. As a User I can create an account so That i Can Interact with other users or comment
 6. As a User/admin I can write html code so That get better styling in Post
 7. As a User I can only edit or delete my own post so That nobody can delete or edit my own post
-8. As a User I can Use emojis or picture and styling text so That when i write a post i can style the text with emojis and pictures
-9. As a user I can edit my profile so That All my data is correct
+8. As a user I can edit my profile so That All my data is correct
-10. As a user I can change password so That if i want a new password i change
+9. As a user I can change password so That if i want a new password i change
-11. As a User I can sign up/log in and comment so That other can see and up or down vote
+10. As a User I can sign up/log in and comment so That other can see and up or down vote

 # Databases
 Easy sign up and posting for a blog community